 Market risk is the risk that changes in market prices, such as exchange rates, interest rates and equity prices will affect the Group's results or the value of financial instruments it holds.
-The Group mitigates the risk by constantly monitoring the Group's exposures, maintaining the exposures them within assumed limits, and seeking to optimise the rate of return on investment.
+The Company mitigates the risk by constantly monitoring its exposures, keeping them within assumed limits, and seeking to optimize the rate of return on investments.
 The risk mitigation measures involve using hedge accounting to reduce the influence of market price volatility on financial results.